miltonleon86/burgeramt-termin/README.md

 # burgeramt-termin

-Tu use this first zou need to create your env folder
+Tu use this first you need to create your env folder
-- on the root of the project mkdir env
+- on the root of the project mkdir env and inside
 - touch pushover

 after that declare your env vars